Devendra616/rnjobs/README.md

 Auth screen is for authenication of the user using facebook login.
 We used expo-facebook authentication method.

 ### Map Screen
 User sets location on the map to view jobs.
 Once the location is set, the user gets job listings for nearby location set on the map screen.
+Github jobs has jobs listing mostly from Americal and Europe.
+I did not find any jobs in India at time of testing.

 ### Deck Screen
-The Deck screen shows the listings of filtered jobs.
+The Deck screen shows the listings of jobs for that location.
+Presently, the jobs shows only for **Javascript** profile.
 The deck has cards of jobs which can be **swiped left** to *discard* and **swiped right** to *apply*.
 Cards swiped right move to myJobs which is review screen.

 ### Review Screen
 The Review Screen is the myJobs screen where we get jobs which we have filtered to apply.